DjoSmer/pi-hole-with-lancache-docker/README.md

 Recently I worked with LanCache.net project.
 LanCache.net project has 2 main projects.
 One of them is LanCache-dns which runs a dns server and adds domains from [uklans/cache-domains](https://github.com/uklans/cache-domains).
 Also, I know about Pi-Hole project, which also runs a dns server, and I thought it'd be cool if 2 projects worked together.
 So, I did it.

 If you use [uklans/cache-domains](https://github.com/uklans/cache-domains) or [Lancache-dns](https://lancache.net/docs/containers/dns/) this project is for you.
-You can import cache domains from [uklans/cache-domains](https://github.com/uklans/cache-domains) or your fork using Pi-Hole web.
+You can import cache domains from [uklans/cache-domains](https://github.com/uklans/cache-domains) or your fork using `Pi-Hole web`.

 ## Quick Start